VAT / Sales Tax Return Agent

 Generate SAF-T export where required For jurisdictions with mandatory SAF-T submission (Portugal monthly since 2008, Romania D406 monthly since 2022, Norway annual since 2020, Lithuania, Luxembourg, Poland JPK, France planned 2026), is the OECD-schema XML file generated?
 Rules Engine

-OECD SAF-T 2.0 schema with country-specific extensions; deterministic XML generation from GL plus master data; PT SAF-T-PT monthly to AT (Autoridade Tributaria); RO D406 monthly to ANAF; NO SAF-T annual to Skatteetaten; PL JPK_V7M monthly + JPK_FA on demand; submission per country API or portal
+OECD SAF-T 2.0 schema with country-specific extensions; deterministic XML generation from GL plus master data; PT SAF-T-PT monthly to AT (Autoridade Tributaria); RO D406 monthly to ANAF; NO SAF-T annual to Skatteetaten; PL JPK_V7M monthly plus JPK_FA on demand; submission per country API or portal

 Decision Record